Robin Adams Cheeley: As children suffer and die, pro-life voices are curiously quiet .

 Why are there no picket lines or calls for legislative action over these issues?

-The state’s most recent abortion laws, which went into effect on July 1, attempt to silence the critics.
+The state’s most recent abortion law, which took effect on July 1, attempts to silence the critics.
 It provides some funds for access to contraceptives, increased paid parental leave for state employees and increased child care subsidies, but nothing to address the many other issues facing the state’s children, especially those in limited-resource households.

-But more than just funds, can’t those same voices join with others and do the things we know need to be done so children born can have an opportunity to live and be successful?
-While I disagree with the pro-life tactics and think an individual and her doctor should determine what medical procedures to have, let’s use that same energy to attack some of our problems.
+But this is about more than just funds.
+Can’t those same voices join with others and do the things we know need to be done so children who are born can have an opportunity to live and be successful?
+While I disagree with the pro-life tactics and believe an individual and her doctor should determine what medical procedures to have, let’s use that same energy to attack some of our problems.

-As more restrictions are placed on abortion services, the number of children born who need support will likely increase.
+As more restrictions are placed on abortion services, the number of children who are born and need support will likely increase.
 If we aren’t prepared to support them today, what will happen tomorrow?